microtrain/bootcamp/02-ProgrammingBasics/01-BashScriptingBasics.md

 done
 ````

-Create an executable shell at _/var/www/mtbc/exercises/bash/loops.sh_ and add execute the above code snippets.
-Commit this to your _bash/ex_ branch with a message like _Added an example of for-in loops in bash_

 String concatenation is the addition of one string to another typically through the use of variables.

 ## Exercise 6 - Strings
-Create an executable file _string.sh_ with the following code and commit it to your _bash/ex_ branch.
+Create an executable Bash file at _~/bash/string.sh_ and add the following code.

 ````
 STRING1 = 'Hello'